Navy cancels review for SEALs after firing of Navy secretary

 “The United States Navy, and the Naval Special Warfare Community specifically, have dangerous and important work to do,” Modly said in a statement.
 “In my judgment, neither deserves the continued distraction and negative attention that recent events have evoked.”

+“Navy uniformed leaders have my full confidence that they will continue to address challenging cultural issues within the Naval Special Warfare community, instill good order and discipline, and enforce the very highest professional standards we expect from every member of that community,” he said.

+Portier was Gallagher’s platoon commander and was charged with failing to report the killing of the captive.
+He denied the charges and they were dropped after the jury acquitted Gallagher of murder.

-Portier’s attorney, Jeremiah Sullivan, said Portier was happy to learn of the news from his chain of command Wednesday.
+Portier’s attorney, Jeremiah Sullivan, said Portier was happy to learn he would be allowed to keep his trident, a pin designating SEAL status.

 “Lt.
 Portier is extremely grateful for the unwavering support of President Trump,” Sullivan said.